 With grocery stores selling produce year-round from all over the world, it's easy to forget that there are windows of availability of the edible parts of plants.
 Living in a seasonal climate like Canada makes local fresh produce a challenge to provide sometimes.
 Some produce like apples, carrots, pears and potatoes can be chilled after harvest for use in Winter months and there are greenhouses that can grow cucumbers, tomatoes and sweet peppers year-round.
 But for the majority of produce, it's ready when it's ready during the growing season.

-Most produce is grown for the Farm Shares clients buy into.
+Most produce is grown for the Farm Shares clients.
 Subscribing into a Farm Share lets us know how much to plan to grow.
 But we do grow more on top of that.
 We don't have an on-farm store, but can take orders ahead of time.
 We do have a selection of herbs and vegetables available next door at Eggs And More Moffat and several days a month at the Aberfoyle Farmers Market.
 Root crops are brought indoors with the end of their growing season.
 Please contact us to ask.